 Mission

-In 2014 a new Greenleaf Center for Servant-Leadership was officially launched in Brussels.
+In 2014, a Greenleaf Center for Servant-Leadership was officially launched in Brussels.
 Its mission is to inspire people working in and with European Union (EU) organisations to awareness, understanding and application of servant-leadership.
 It is part of the international network of Greenleaf Centers for Servant-Leadership with offices in the United States, Europe and Asia.
 The Greenleaf Center in Brussels aims specifically at translating the servant-leadership philosophy to the multi-faceted and international EU environment.

 The Brussels Center was founded by a dedicated team with extensive experience with 21st century leadership in both the EU Institutions and the private sector, as well as public-private partnerships.